anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 - a) Application functionality or application control can work only with its own components instead of using defined Platform Services.
 Example is an application that brings its own Load Balancer.
 - b) With custom integration effort, application can be made to use defined Platform Services.
 Example is application that with custom integration effort can use defined Load Balancer which can be accelerated with hardware acceleration in way that is fully decoupled from application (i.e. application does not have awareness of Load Balancer being hardware-accelerated).
 - c) Application is designed and can be configured for running with defined Platform Services.
 Example is application that can be configured to use defined Load Balancer which can be accelerated with hardware acceleration.

+<a name="3.9"></a>
+### 3.9 Time Sensitive Networking

+Openstack and Kuberentes clusters use NTP as the default time synchronization for the cluster.
+That level of synchronization is not sufficient for many network functions.
+Just like real-time operating system requirement instead of base OS so is precision timing for clock synchronization.
+Precision Time Protocol version 2 [PTP] (IEEE 1588-2019) is commonly used for Time-Sensative Networking.
+This allow synchronization in microsecond range rather than millisecond range that NTP provides.

+Some Network functions, like vDU, of vRAN, also require SyncE.
+Control, User and Synchronization (CUS) Plane specification defines different topology options that provides Lower Layer SPlit Control plane 1-4 (LLS-C1 - LLS-C4) with different synchronization requirements (ITU-T G.8275.2).